John de la Pole, Earl of Lincoln: Marriage and issue

 Lincoln married, perhaps by the late 1470s, Margaret FitzAlan, daughter of Thomas FitzAlan, 10th Earl of Arundel, and Margaret Woodville, sister of Elizabeth Woodville.
-However, there were no children of the marriage.
+However, there were no children of the marriage; though some sources claim that they had a son called Edward, this cannot be possible as Margaret was only eight years old at the time of Edward's alleged birth.

 In October 1524 Margaret's father, Thomas FitzAlan, bequeathed her a 'great ring with a turquoise'.
 She appears not to have remarried, and the date of her death is unknown.

 In popular culture

 Lincoln was a major character in the opening episodes of the 1972 BBC 2 drama series about the reign of Henry VII, The Shadow of the Tower.
 He was played by James Laurenson.